Queen of the Desert (film)

 Queen of the Desert is a 2015 American epic biographical drama film written and directed by Werner Herzog and is based on the life of British traveller, writer, archaeologist, explorer, cartographer and political officer Gertrude Bell.
 The film follows Bell's life chronologically, from her early twenties until her death.
 It was Herzog's first feature film in six years after his 2009 film My Son, My Son, What Have Ye Done?

 The film stars Nicole Kidman, James Franco, Damian Lewis and Robert Pattinson.
-After going through many delays and casting problems, production finally took place from December 2013 to March 2014 in Algeria, Jordan and England.
+After going through many delays and casting problems, production finally took place from December 2013 to March 2014 in Morocco, Jordan and England.
 It was screened in the main competition section of the 65th Berlin International Film Festival and had its premiere on February 6, 2015.
 It had a theatrical release in Germany on September 3, 2015.

 The film received mostly negative reviews from critics and was also a major financial disappointment, grossing $2 million against a $36 million production budget.

 Premise

 Gertrude Bell, a daughter of wealthy British parents, has no interest in the social life of the London elite.
 Balls, receptions, and a life of privilege bring her only boredom.
 Aspiring to some usefulness in her life, Gertrude decides to join her uncle, who occupies a high diplomatic position in Tehran.
 There the young lady not only encounters the Near East but also falls in love with an embassy employee, Henry Cadogan.
 However, their romance does not last long as her parents consider the young man a poor matrimonial choice for their daughter and forbid the marriage.
 Devastated, Henry dies by suicide, unable to renounce his true love.
-For the remainder of her life Gertrude Bell completely devotes herself to exploring and writing about the Near East and her knowledge of the tribal leaders is used by the British to establish the Kingdoms of Iraq, Jordan and Saudi Arabia.
+For the remainder of her life Gertrude Bell completely devotes herself to exploring and writing about the Near East.
+Her knowledge of the tribal leaders is used by the British to establish the Kingdoms of Iraq, Jordan and Saudi Arabia.